epfl-lara/asplos2022tutorial/index.md

 # Verifying Programs with Stainless ASPLOS 2022

 ## About the tutorial
-[Stainless](https://stainless.epfl.ch/) is a system for constructing formally-verified software that is guaranteed to meet specifications for all inputs.
+[Stainless](https://stainless.epfl.ch/) is an [open-source system](https://github.com/epfl-lara/stainless) for constructing formally-verified software that is guaranteed to meet specifications for all inputs.
 The primary input format to Stainless is a subset of [Scala](https://www.scala-lang.org/).
 In addition, programs designed to run with pre-allocated memory (e.g., on an embedded system)